knowspace-ai/www/content/english/_index.md

 features:
   - title: "What is Knowspace?"
     image: "/images/service-1.png"
-    content: "Developed by people who have dealt with these issues both personally and at the facility level and know the emotional “gut punch” of discovering an at-risk resident or family member is missing."
+    content: "A customizable system developed by people who have experienced the \"gut punch\" of discovering an at-risk resident or family member missing."
     bulletpoints:
-      - "**Resident Identification** (within and upon exiting the building)"
+      - "**Resident Identification** (inside and upon exiting the building)"
-      - "**Timestamp Alerts** if key locations are breached (such as exits from building, entry into a restricted area or even other residents’ apartments, if rummaging is an issue)"
+      - "**Timestamp Alerts** entry into a restricted area or even other residents' apartments."
-      - "**Critical Alerts** upon leaving a safe perimeter around the building or campus."
+      - "**Critical Alerts** upon unauthorized exit or leaving a safe perimeter around the building."
     button:
       enable: true
       label: "Schedule a demo"